sorokinmedia/yii2-user/README.md

 ## Translation

-Use `Yii::t('sm-user', '')` for messages which need to be translated.
+Use `Yii::t('app-sm-user', '')` for messages which need to be translated.